Russian Public Opinion Research Center: Methods

 A wide range of research techniques, such as personal interviews, focus groups, mystery shopping, hall tests, exit polls, expert surveys, and telephone interviews, is used.
 Research methods include both descriptive and inferential statistical analysis, as well as sample building programs.
 Surveys based on a representative sampling are conducted every week on 1,600 people from 140 places throughout the 42 regions of Russia.

-Selected VTsIOM projects
+Selected projects

-VTsIOM regularly coordinates and implements international research projects for foreign and Russian customers such as UNDP, U.S. State Department, NATO Bureau in Moscow and others.
+VCIOM regularly coordinates and implements international research projects for foreign and Russian customers such as UNDP, U.S. State Department, NATO Bureau in Moscow and others.
 Since 2004 the Center has actively participated in designing the system of regular sociological research in the post-Soviet area (in the framework of "Eurasian Monitor", VTsIOM is one of the founders of Eurasian Monitor as well as other sociological services in the former USSR republics.